What is a Multi Split AC System?

 - BTUs: The British Thermal Unit (also known as BTU) measures the amount of cooling a particular unit is capable of dispensing.
 The larger your room, the higher the BTU count will be necessary to keep it cool.
 You can estimate your BTU number by using an online calculator or simply ask your HVAC contractor.

 - ENERGY STAR rating: These systems have been tested and passed the rigid standards set by the Environmental Protection Agency and the U.S. Department of Energy.
 The ENERGY STAR rating validates that each product bearing the label is cost effective, energy efficient, and environmentally friendly.

 Of course, a higher rating in these categories will increase the cost of the system—anywhere from $1,400 to $3,400 for a split unit and $1,700 to $3,600 for a multi split unit—and but it’ll pay off over time since the system will cost less to operate.
 In fact, you can save up to 30% on your monthly cooling bills with a ductless split or multi split air conditioner.

 What is a Single Split Air Conditioner System?

 If you rely on central cooling at home but also have one ductless room that you’d like to make more comfortable (like a garage or sunroom), you’ll want to use a split AC system air conditioner.
 Because the split air conditioning system consists of just one compressor and one air outlet unit, it works for a single room only.

-Unlike a central air conditioner system that requires a series of ductwork networked throughout the ceiling, split air conditioners rely on a set of pipes to connect the outdoor to the inside air unit.
+Unlike a central air conditioner system installation that requires a series of ductwork networked throughout the ceiling, split air conditioners rely on a set of pipes to connect the outdoor to the inside air unit.
 Refrigerant is dispersed through the copper pipes that cycle through the split HVAC system to generate either heated or cold air.